diademiemi/CfgInstall/README.md

 # Installation

 When you're done configuring this, you can run the script!
 It will prompt you which option you will want, then it'll checkout as configured.

 If the configuration file is not located at `$HOME/.cfginstall.conf`, you can define it with the `CFG_CONF` environment variable.
 If you want the script to retrieve the config file, you can set `CFG_URL`.

 So for example, if you have this script in your current directory, and the config file at `~/.cfginstall.conf` the command would be:
 `./cfginstall.sh`

 If you want to specify a custom path to the config file use this:
 `CFG_CONF=/path/to/cfginstall.conf ./cfginstall.sh`

 If you want to retrieve the file from a URL, use the `CFG_URL` variable.
 For example, with my [cfg repo](https://github.com/diademiemi/cfg) this would be:
 `CFG_URL="https://raw.githubusercontent.com/diademiemi/cfg/main/.cfginstall.conf" ./cfginstall.sh`

 If you want to use this as a oneliner without needing to download any files, you can use this:
 `CFG_URL="https://raw.githubusercontent.com/diademiemi/cfg/main/.cfginstall.conf" bash <(wget -qO- https://diademiemi.github.io/CfgInstall/cfginstall.sh)`

-You can also use `https://raw.githubusercontent.com/diademiemi/CfgInstall/main/cfginstall.sh`, but the one mentioned above is less typing.
+You can also use `https://raw.githubusercontent.com/diademiemi/CfgInstall/main/cfginstall.sh`, but the one mentioned above is a shorter link.